Statesboro Blues, a song that of course is familiar to contemporary music fans, is credited to Blind Willie McTell.

 At a time when most blues musicians were poorly educated and rarely traveled, McTell was an exception.
 He could read and write music in Braille.
 He traveled often from Atlanta to New York City, frequently alone.
 As a person faced with a physical disability and social inequities, he expressed in his music a strong confidence in dealing with the everyday world.

 As the bio says, his voice was surprisingly soft.
-Here are Searching the Desert for the Blues, Lonesome Day Blues and Lord, Send Me an Angel.
+Here are Searching the Desert for the Blues and Lonesome Day Blues.
 Here, for good measure, are versions of Statesboro Blues by Taj Mahal and The Allman Brothers.